-21. FINANCIAL INVESTMENTS
+21. Financial investments

 The following tables analyse the Group's financial investments by type and nature.
 The Group manages its financial investments in two distinct categories: Unit-linked Investments and Policyholder and Shareholder Investments.
 The investment risk in respect of Unit-linked Investments is generally wholly borne by our customers, and does not directly affect the profit for the year before tax.
 Furthermore, unit-linked contract holders are responsible for allocation of their policy values amongst investment options offered by the Group.
 Although profit for the year before tax is not affected by Unit-linked Investments, the investment return from such financial investments is included in the Group's profit for the year before tax, as the Group has elected the fair value option for all Unit-linked Investments with corresponding changes in insurance and investment contract liabilities for unit-linked contracts.
-Policyholder and Shareholder Investments is partially or wholly borne by the Group.
+Policyholder and Shareholder Investments include all financial investments other than Unit-linked Investments.
+The investment risk in respect of Policyholder and Shareholder Investments is partially or wholly borne by the Group.